ArbiterGames/documentation/source/index.md

 ```

 Tournaments are the core class handling all the betting interactions between your players.
 Your server will create a new `Tournament` for each betting interaction between the players in your game.
 Once a `Tournament` has been created, your users will be able to buy in to the `Tournament`.
 After your users have finished battling it out in your game, your server will report who won.
 Arbiter will then charge a transacaction fee (some for us, and some for you) and then release the remaining funds in the `Tournament` to the winning user's Arbiter `Wallet`.

+## No backend required

+Arbiter is flexible enough to work with multiple patterns

 ## RESTful